 Stacked loop trail systems are comprised of several different loop trails knitted together to provide for a range of experiences and levels of difficulty.
 Opportunities to experience a variety of terrain while exploring the landscape is what makes stacked loop trail networks appealing to riders of all abilities.
-Stacked loop trail networks may be appropriate where the conditions described below are present.
+StackedThe following principles should be considered to assist the process of evaluating appropriate locations of stacked loop trail networks-may be appropriate where the conditions described below are present.

-Environmental: Locations below 2,500 feet in elevation with well drained soils, moderate slopes, and commonly occurring forest types.
-Wetlands, sensitive ecological sites identified by the New York Natural Heritage program, and deer wintering yards will be avoided whenever possible.

-Local Support: A local organization, municipality, or combination that is prepared to assist with trail maintenance and construction activities is particularly important for stacked loop trail networks.
-Resources required for trail construction and maintenance dictate that the capacity of the local community to assist in maintaining the trails on Forest Preserve lands is considered.

-Location: Stacked loop trail networks are most appropriate where Forest Preserve lands abut municipal lands or publically accessible private lands, generally within two miles of hamlet boundaries or one mile from Intensive Use areas.
+- Environmental: Locations below Below 2,500 feet in elevation with well drained soils, and moderate slopes, and commonly occurring forest types.
+Wetlands, sensitive ecological sites and communities identified by the New York Natural Heritage program, and deer wintering yards will be avoided whenever possible. - Local Support: AThe devotion of a local organization, municipality, or combination that is prepared to assist with trail maintenance and construction activities is particularly important for stacked loop trail networks.
+Resources required for trail construction and maintenance dictate that theof a stacked loop trail network requires this capacity of the local community to assist in maintaining the trails on Forest Preserve lands is considered. - Location: Stacked loop trail networks are most appropriate where Forest Preserve lands abut municipal lands or publically accessible private lands, generally within two miles of hamlet boundaries or one mile from Intensive Use areas.